-^b Starting in 2021, AU CDA files will be required to include an Application OID (object identifier) as part of the AU Option Synthetic Data Set initiative.
-More information on how to obtain an Application OID can be found on the Vendor (Application) Object Identifier page.
+^b AU CDA files are required to include a Vendor (Application) OID (object identifier) as part of the AU Option Synthetic Data Set initiative.
+More information on how to obtain a Vendor (Application) OID can be found on the Vendor (Application) Object Identifier page.